top of page

 Hello.
 My name is Tracey Walker and I would like to welcome you to Pueblo Holistic Wellness Center.
 We offer cutting edge technology and holistic regenerative medicine as well as Traditional Chinese Medicine (TCM) for your better health.
 We specialize in safe and effective treatments that can alleviate the need for prescriptions, medications and surgery.

 Pueblo Holistic Wellness Center is dedicated to the Health, Harmony and Happiness of our patients by helping your body heal itself.
-We support the safe, gentle and natural healing of the body through the use of Prolotherapy, Plasma Rich Platelet Therapy, Ozone Therapy, Acupuncture Chinese Herbs, and other Asian modalities.
+We support the safe, gentle and natural healing of the body through the use of Chinese Herbs, Acupuncture, Laser Acupuncture Therapy, Prolotherapy, Ozone Therapy, Acupuncture, Infrared Saunas, Colonics and other Asian modalities.

 By treating the mind, body and spirit, we will work to restore you to a natural state of health, harmony and happiness.
 Every person is unique and we will customize a specific plan and course of action for you.
 Our mission is to provide the most effective, professional, and compassionate care to everyone who enters our clinic.